MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 ## Transfer conversations

-You can transfer an ongoing conversation that's in the **Active** or **Waiting** state from one agent to another.
+You can transfer ongoing conversations that are in the **Active** or **Waiting** states.
 You can transfer all conversations that take place on messaging channels such as Live Chat, SMS, or WhatsApp.
 However, if and when these conversations switch from the text mode to voice or video modes, you can't transfer them across agents.

 > [!NOTE]
 > You can transfer conversations to and from agents only, and not bots.

 1. From the dashboard view selector in **Omnichannel for Customer Service**, select the **Omnichannel Ongoing Conversations** dashboard.